fleschutz/PowerShell/Docs/cd-up.md

-## cd-up.ps1 - Change the working directory to one level up
+## cd-up.ps1 - Sets the working directory to one level up

-cd-up.ps1
+This script changes the working directory to one directory level up.

 ## Parameters
 ```powershell